nicolas-van/simple-duration-format-specification/SPECIFICATION.md

 There has already been a number of software implementations allowing similar conversion.
 But most of them do not rely on a strict specification explaining how the format works, making it impossible to have a proper cross-language support.
 This specification aims to correct that aspect.

+This Simple Duration Format is precise to the nanosecond as it is the most precise time measurement accessible by common means in today's computing.

 ### Examples

 Here are some quick example: